ECO786786/restaurant_orders/README.md

 _Table of most ordered items_

-The following analysis presents the least and most ordered items by category,identified using a SQL query that joins the order_details and menu_items tables, groups the results by item name and category, and orders them by the number of purchases in descending order and asending order with a limit of one.
+The following analysis presents the least and most ordered items by category, identified using a SQL query that joins the order_details and menu_items tables, groups the results by item name and category, and orders them by the number of purchases in descending order and ascending order with a limit of one.

 The most ordered item falls under the American category, suggesting that American cuisine is particularly popular among the restaurant's customers.
 This might be influenced by the local demographic's taste preferences or the restaurant's reputation for its American dishes.